kodlist/moo-jsonplaceholder-qa/README.md

    Karate also helps me to easily test soap services as well.
 Karate syntax is very similar or most times the same format for both **SOAP** and **Restful**.

+   With minimal java or javascript expeience you can run Karate tests.
    ```

 2. What questions I would ask my product manager?